Notes on Securing TCP Services

 For details on the zero-trust policy mechanism and cryptographic properties of the TrustCert, refer to Policy Enforcement.

-Banyan Desktop App vs. VPN Clients
+Desktop App vs. VPN Clients

 Although the Banyan Desktop App can intercept traffic, it functions very differently from traditional Virtual Private Networking (VPN) products.

-Unlike VPNs, Banyan is designed from the ground-up for the usability and security needs of modern enterprise environments.
+Unlike VPNs, CSE is designed from the ground-up for the usability and security needs of modern enterprise environments.
 Virtual Private Networking (VPN) clients authenticate once, funnel all traffic from the device through a VPN Gateway, and allow the user complete unfettered network access.
 VPNs pose serious security risks as well as operational scaling issues.
-Banyan, instead, works on the concept of zero-trust networking, as first espoused by Google (in their BeyondCorp whitepapers), where the user is given secure access to only a specific service.
+CSE, instead, works on the concept of zero-trust networking, as first espoused by Google (in their BeyondCorp whitepapers), where the user is given secure access to only a specific service.

 Desktop App Proxy Capabilities

-Since every Mutual-Auth TLS connection must begin with certificate exchange, the user’s TCP client must use the TrustCert to access the Banyan-secured TCP service.
+Since every Mutual-Auth TLS connection must begin with certificate exchange, the user’s TCP client must use the TrustCert to access the CSE-secured TCP service.
 Some TCP clients (typically CLI tools like curl or vault) can do this natively.
 Other TCP clients (such as SSH, Selenium, or Git) do not.

-For TCP clients that do not natively support X.509 client certificates, Banyan provides a user-space local TLS proxy called banyanproxy that runs on the user’s device.
+For TCP clients that do not natively support X.509 client certificates, CSE provides a user-space local TLS proxy called banyanproxy that runs on the user’s device.
 Read more in our article on Desktop App and banyanproxy capabilities.

 Admin-defined TCP Services